mmurphy384/b9labs-splitter/readme.md

 At this point, the contract is getting to a decent proto-type state

 ##Latest Revision:
-  * 2/21/2017 - 03:08 GMT - Applied Xaviers recommendations in the tests and contract code.
+  * 3/02/2017 - 03:44 GMT - Applied round 2 recommendations from Xavier.
+Split works.
+Test works.
+Events works, UI works.
   * 2/28/2017 - 03:44 GMT - Created a working UI.
 Split works.
 Balances refresh.
+  * 2/21/2017 - 03:08 GMT - Applied Xaviers recommendations in the tests and contract code.

 ##To Do List: